Changes are happening to your residential recycling program. Click here to view the 2026/2027 Curbside Collection Calendar.

 Ottawa Valley Waste Recovery Centre customers dropping off recycling will continue to enter through gate 1.

 All residential recycling will be sent to the public drop-off bins (adjacent to the scale house).
-Applicable tipping fees apply until March 28, 2025.
-After the transition date, residential recycling will be free of charge to drop-off.
+There is no charge for residential recycling.

-Commercial recycling will continue to be accepted by Emterra.
+Commercial recycling is accepted by Emterra.
 All loads of commercial recycling, no matter the size of the load, will be directed to the Recycling Facility.
-Drivers will be required to sign all recycling weigh scale tickets.
+Drivers are required to sign all recycling weigh scale tickets.
 All loads which contain different material types (i.e. recycling and garbage) must be weighed and processed separately.
-Designated loads of corrugated cardboard will be accepted at no charge and loads of recycling will be charged at the current 2024 tipping fee rate until March 28, 2025.
-After that date, the recycling tipping fee rates will be determined by Emterra.
+Designated loads of corrugated cardboard will be accepted at no charge and loads of recycling will be charged at the current tipping fee rate.
+The recycling tipping fee rates will be determined by Emterra.
+Contact graham.therens@emterra.ca or 343-575-1994 for more information on commercial recycling.

 Unfortunately, this did result in job losses for OVWRC staff.
 OVWRC hand sorted recycling and the manual sorting of recyclables is not a viable solution to the long-term growth and expansion of recycling programs in Ontario.
 Material Recovery Facilities now use technology such as optical sorters, to separate recycling into different material streams.
 It has been difficult to see this part of the operation change but we understand it’s part of a broader strategy to ensure recycling services continue to be available to communities across Ontario.